vaibhav1729/Best_of_Quora/README.md

 * [What are the greatest lies in Indian history? by Sthitaprajna Mishra](https://www.quora.com/What-are-the-greatest-lies-in-Indian-history/answer/Sthitaprajna-Mishra-2?share=4e0db8b3)

+* [Was the Antikythera mechanism or the analytical engine the first computer? by Mark Miller] (https://www.quora.com/Was-the-Antikythera-mechanism-or-the-analytical-engine-the-first-computer)

+* [What was Mexico's response to the Zimmerman Telegram? by David Martinez] (https://www.quora.com/What-was-Mexicos-response-to-the-Zimmerman-Telegram)

 ### Motivation

 * [Each day I sleep with the guilt of not making my day productive but the next day I waste it again.
 I am getting depressed now.
 What should I do? by Shubhendu Srivastava](https://www.quora.com/Each-day-I-sleep-with-the-guilt-of-not-making-my-day-productive-but-the-next-day-I-waste-it-again-I-am-getting-depressed-now-What-should-I-do/answer/Shubhendu-Srivastava?share=71cb30e2)